-- ASL monitors market risk via reviewing the regular management information at the AAMEL team and oversees the investment activity within the Investment agreement and investment strategy as approved by the Board. - The Investment Administrator does monthly and annual analyses of the economic markets and performance of the assets held. - Assets needed for the liabilities are held to similar duration to the liabilities to mitigate interest rate risk - Stress and scenario testing is carried out as part of the ORSA process.
+- ASL monitors on a regular basis the market risk and oversees the investment activity within the investment strategy as approved by the Board. - The Investment Administrator does monthly and annual analyses of the economic markets and performance of the assets held. - Assets needed for the liabilities are held to similar duration to the liabilities to mitigate interest rate risk - Stress and scenario testing is carried out as part of the ORSA process.